L'Enfant Plaza station: Metro station

 L'Enfant Plaza was the setting of a 2007 Pulitzer Prize–winning article by Washington Post reporter Gene Weingarten where world-famous classical violinist Joshua Bell performed outside the station at rush hour disguised as a street musician.
 On January 12, 2015, smoke appeared in the station during the afternoon rush hour, causing one death.
 A scene from the 2020 film Wonder Woman 1984 was filmed in the station in June 2018.

 VRE station

-The VRE station opened with the Manassas Line on June 22, 1992.
-The Fredericksburg Line began service on July 20, 1992.
+Richmond, Fredericksburg and Potomac Railroad local service used a station at 7th Street until at least the mid-1950s.
+Virginia Railway Express (VRE) built a new station in the early 1990s.
+Manassas Line service began on June 22, 1992, followed by Fredericksburg Line service on July 20.
 L'Enfant is the northern terminus of 40% of trips on VRE.
 A 2010 city report analyzed options to expand the station, including the potential extension of MARC service from Union Station to L'Enfant or Alexandria.
 VRE began planning for an expansion of the station in 2021.
 The existing side platform will be replaced with an island platform to allow for increased service, with a fourth track added.